-How exasperating it is, during the endless Brexit talks, to hear M Juncker or M Garnier suggest that the Brits are not committed Europeans.
+How exasperating it was, during the endless Brexit talks, to hear M Juncker or M Garnier suggest that the Brits are not committed Europeans.

 Have they forgotten that in the 20th century, when we were arguably the only European nation to enjoy continuous democracy, we twice intervened to save the Continent from tinpot tyrants.